 Conflict is inevitable in the workplace, and not addressing conflict often makes it worse.
 Understand your approach to conflict and your communication style, and apply these and other conflict management concepts and skills to scenarios that will be developed and role played in class.

-Work Organization and Time Management Basics - Getting Things Done in the Midst of Chaos
+Time Management and Organization for Managers: Getting Things Done in the Midst of Chaos

 Improving Business Processes Using Lean

 March 28, 2019 | 1:00 pm - 5:00 pm

 The UI is actively engaged in improving business processes.
 This effort has integrated principles of Lean to reduce waste and improve customer service.
 Managers and supervisors are a critical component to help initiate and implement those improvements.
 The improvements are aimed at improving quality, response time, security and effectively using technology and decreasing unnecessary steps and effort.
 This course will provide managers and supervisors with a general overview of the Lean process improvement methodology, what tools are available and how to apply them within the workplace.

 Emotional Intelligence & Diversity: Building Competencies for Engaging Diversity